-- Semi-downdraft spray booths are a popular choice for manufacturers who want to prioritize high quality results but also need to balance this goal with versatility and affordability.
+- Semi-downdraft spray booths are a popular choice for manufacturers who want to prioritize high-quality results but also need to balance this goal with versatility and affordability.

 - The airflow of a semi-downdraft booth enters through the ceiling near the front of the booth, passes down and across the booth cross-section, then the exhaust passes through filters near the floor.

-- This booth’s air flow design is most commonly used for liquid spray booths, and can be equipped with supply temperature and airflow velocity controls.
+- This booth’s airflow design is most commonly used for liquid spray booths and can be equipped with supply temperature and airflow velocity controls.

-- This design sometimes creates an airflow “dead zone” near the front of the booth causing lazy overspray requiring attention of the painters.
+- This design sometimes creates an airflow “dead zone” near the front of the booth causing lazy overspray requiring the attention of the painters.

-Semi-downdraft spray booths are a popular choice for manufacturers who want to prioritize high quality results but also need to balance this goal with versatility and affordability.
+Semi-downdraft spray booths are a popular choice for manufacturers who want to prioritize high-quality results but also need to balance this goal with versatility and affordability.
 This type of booth is essentially a hybrid between the cross draft and downdraft designs so it shares several key characteristics with both types.

 While the semi-downdraft design offers several significant advantages that make it an appealing choice, there are also some drawbacks and considerations that buyers should think about before making a final selection.